Helix-hue/CSC-333-OR-Linear-Programming-Solutions-VUG-CSC-22-7443/README.md

+Project Description
+This project focuses on solving various Linear Programming (LP) problems using Python.
+LP is a mathematical approach used to optimize a linear objective function, subject to a set of linear constraints.
+The project explores real-world scenarios such as maximizing profits, minimizing costs, optimizing resource allocations, and planning budgets.
+The Python code utilizes libraries like NumPy, SciPy, and Matplotlib for computation and visualization.
+Each problem involves defining variables, constraints, and an objective function, followed by solving and visualizing the results.

+The primary objective of this project is to:
+- Model and solve practical optimization problems.
+- Demonstrate the use of linear programming in various domains like manufacturing, production, resource allocation, and budgeting.
+- Provide graphical representations of constraints, feasible regions, and optimal solutions.

 A detailed description of the steps and methodology of running the puthon code
 - Define the Decision Variables: These represent the quantities that we need to optimize (e.g., the number of units of product A and B, or hours of labor and material used).
 - Set the Objective Function: The objective function represents the goal of the problem (e.g., maximize profit or minimize cost).